Alan-Leo-Wong/NumericalOptim/README.md

 # NumericOptim
-The implementation of some numeric optimization algorithms.
+The implementation of some numerical optimization algorithms.